 Gradually increase as your body adapts:

-• Add a second standing period if desired
+- Add a second standing period if your body handles the first well

-• Note which tasks feel best standing vs. sitting
+- Note which tasks feel natural standing versus sitting — this varies by person

 Month 2+: Sustainable Pattern